lruepke/HTF_lecture/Summer2025/source/lectures/L01/FirstCase.rst

     laplacianFoam

 Notice how several directories are appearing, which contain the intermediate results.
-You can postprocess the case by simply opening the :code:`a.foam` file from paraview.
+You can postprocess the case by simply opening the :code:`a.foam` file from Paraview.